Jump to section:

-Notes on Credit Splits:
+Notes on Credit Allocation:

 Performance of a sponsored project implies a certain level of commitment of University of Arizona resources to a project.
-To ensure the ability of the University to meet these commitments, proposals submitted to external funding agencies are reviewed and approved by a pre-determined set of approvers using the UAccess Research system.
+To ensure the ability of the university to meet these commitments, proposals submitted to external funding agencies are reviewed and approved by a pre-determined set of approvers using the UAccess Research system.
 Instructions for Approving Proposals in UAccess Research describes the approval process.
 The UAccess Research Proposal Routing Flowchart provides a graphic representation of the approval route.